E06-2/uib-final-project-richter87thomas/css/Readme.md

-       ###Final Portfolio Project Thomas Richter###
+# Final Portfolio Project Thomas Richter

+## Goals
 The goal of this project was to show different characteristics of the Voice Over professional , so it was used in the top of the page an animation to emphasize this goal, I preferred to use a clean nav bar making it more minimalist, I used in the h1 element an animation in flames, with the goal of being striking to characterize each of the most important topics, with respect to the images I chose to use border radius to reinforce this minimalist idea, and to finish the choice of color of the P element was made to contrast with white, thus calling more attention.